-It is unquestionable that Australian society has some issues with racism.
+It's undeniable that Australian society has issues with racism.
 According to the ‘Challenging Racism Project’, although around 80% of Australians feel that it is a good thing for a society to be made up of different cultures, 32% of respondents reported having experienced racism within their workplace, and 32% of respondents reported having experienced racism within an educational facility.

-The Be a Better Human campaign is all about recognising your own failings, learning more about your prejudices and the experiences of other people, and actively working to be better humans.
+The Be a Better Human campaign is about recognising your blind spots, learning more about biases and the experiences of other people, and actively working to be better humans.

 Interpersonal Forms of Racism

 Interpersonal forms of racism occur between two or more people.
-These are the obvious, individual incidents of racism that we can all recognise: things like racist or inflammatory comments in the YouTube comment section, a racially insensitive joke made by a friend or colleague, or the rarer but more frightening violent or drunk person on the bus who is making loud and obnoxious comments about “people stealing our jobs”.
+These are the individual incidents of racism that we can recognise: things like racist or inflammatory comments in a comment section, an insensitive joke made by a friend or colleague, or the rarer but more frightening violent person on the light rail who is making loud and obnoxious comments about people coming to Australia for work, saying they are "stealing our jobs”.
 Although incidents of interpersonal racism can vary in severity, all incidents of interpersonal racism are harmful and will not be accepted at UNSW.
-Below are some examples of different forms of interpersonal racism.
+Let's break it down into different forms of interpersonal racism, so we can know what it looks like and how to call it out.

 Unconscious Bias

 Unconscious bias refers to unfavourable attitudes and beliefs about a race, culture, ethnicity or religious group that might be so ingrained that you may not even be aware that you are experiencing it.
-All of us live in a society in which media, news, politicians and other sources have systematically shown us unfavourable racial stereotypes, and as such, many of us will have internalised these stereotypes even if we are not consciously racist.
+All of us are affected by media, news, politicians, and other sources that systematically present us with unfavourable racial stereotypes.
+As such, many of us will have internalised these stereotypes even if we are not consciously racist- we simply don't think to question the underlying ideas in what we consume.

 An example of unconscious bias might be considered in an employment setting.
-A study from 2019 by the British Academy revealed that on average 24% of white applicants received a positive response from employers.
-This is compared with only 15% of people of colour applicants, who applied with identical CVs and covering letters.
+A study from 2019 by the British Academy revealed that on average, 24% of white applicants received a positive response from employers.
+This is compared with only 15% of applicants of colour, who applied with identical CVs and cover letters.
 This study reveals that people who conduct hiring at many companies and organisations have unconscious bias that creates less opportunities for people of colour.

 All of us have internalised biases and although these biases are pervasive, you can reduce their impact by actively working to consider your own prejudices.
-Try to be aware of and understand your own biases and try not to be defensive if someone calls you out for them.
-We are all working hard to be better humans and part of that is recognising your own failings.
+Try to be aware of and understand your own biases, and try not to be defensive if someone calls you out for them.
+We are all working hard to be better humans and part of that is recognising your own imperfections- and being willing to listen when people are trying to help you improve.

 Microaggressions